 Field education engagement and assignments will continue through the end of the semester – through Friday, May 8th.
 Please note that we will communicate separately with students in our 16-month and international programs about summer placements prior to this date.

-Can I participate in my original field placement remotely?
+Can I participate in my original practicum placement remotely?

 Yes, if the site where you are placed can accommodate remote activity.
 Each student should work with their site supervisor, Field Director, and Advisor to resolve any questions.

-What if my personal circumstances prevent me from participating in my original field placement remotely?
+What if my personal circumstances prevent me from participating in my original practicum placement remotely?

 We understand that individual situations may require a different approach.
 Please contact your Advisor and Field Director to come up with a mutually agreeable plan that meets your needs and ability to work.

-What if my field placement site does not offer a remote option?
+What if my practicum placement site does not offer a remote option?

 Depending on the nature of the site, remote work may not be possible.
-In this event, the Office of Field Education will work in coordination with the Office of Advising on activities that support the type of learning you would normally gain in your field placements.
-Please consult the CUSSW Field Education Contingency Plan document that was released by Associate Dean Kathryne Leak on March 22nd 2020.
+In this event, the Office of Practicum Learning will work in coordination with the Office of Advising on activities that support the type of learning you would normally gain in your field placements.
+Please consult the CUSSW Practicum Learning Contingency Plan document that was released by Associate Dean Kathryne Leak on March 22nd 2020.

-Why is the Field Education Contingency Plan document so long?
+Why is the Practicum Learning Contingency Plan document so long?